+WELCOME TO BALER TRAVEL GUIDE!
 This is my second time visiting Baler.
 The first time I visited the province was in 2014.
 At that time, I wasn’t a travel blogger yet.
 Also, I was alone the first time I visited here.
-So this year 2019, I decided to go back with friends for my post-birthday celebration.
+In 2019, I decided to go back with friends for my post-birthday celebration.
 When I got bitten by a travel bug, I started celebrating my birthday by traveling to different places.
-Baler, Aurora is not as difficult as to visit whether you are a first-timer or not.
+Baler, Aurora is not as difficult to visit whether you are a first-timer or not.
 With that being said, I will be sharing my Baler travel guide with you guys!

 What made me go back to Baler?